Tarik791/shop_backup/README.md

 # 🛠️ Shop Backup Application

+This Laravel-based project serves as a **backup system** that connects to an external API, fetches product data, and stores it into a local backup database.
+It is intended to serve as a secure and isolated backup solution to ensure data integrity and availability, independent of the main application.

+The project uses **Docker** to simplify the setup, making it easy to build, run, and test the application in any environment.

 This Laravel application is designed to fetch product data from an external API and store it in a backup database.
 It uses Docker for containerized development and deployment.

 ---